top of page

 • Early April 2026

-• Funds to be used for the benefit of Aboriginal and Torres Strait Islander people living in Australia and the Torres Strait Islands.
+• Use funds for the benefit of Aboriginal and Torres Strait Islander people living in Australia or the Torres Strait Islands

-• Aboriginal and/or Torres Strait Islander-owned and operated business (new or established), or
+• An Aboriginal and Torres Strait Islander-owned and operated business (new or established), or

-• Aboriginal and/or Torres Strait Islander-owned community organisation or not-for-profit that supports Aboriginal economic participation, or
+• An Aboriginal and Torres Strait Islander-owned community organisation or not-for-profit that supports Aboriginal economic participation, or

-• Non-Indigenous organisation working in active partnership with Aboriginal or Torres Strait Islander people or organisations, where the project demonstrably builds Indigenous economic participation or supports self-determination.
+• A non-Indigenous organisation working in active partnership with Aboriginal and/or Torres Strait Islander people or organisations, where the project demonstrably builds Indigenous economic participation or supports self-determination

 What We Do Fund